cvxr/TFOCS/README.md

 Published in
 [Mathematical Programming Computation](http://mpc.zib.de/index.php/MPC/article/view/58), Volume 3,
 Number 3, August 2011.

+The most up-to-date mathematical description is [Chapter 4 of Stephen Becker's thesis](https://thesis.library.caltech.edu/6492/7/tfocs.pdf) (2011) which is the same as the journal paper but recasts the framework to apply for conjugate functions, rather than conic duals, and thus extend the applicability.

 In the spirit of [reproducible research](http://reproducibleresearch.net/), we provide the